asad-sw/MindMateAI/README.md

 Please refer to [TESTING_GUIDE.md](TESTING_GUIDE.md) for full setup instructions.

 1. Clone the repo
-2. Set your IBM watsonx.ai API credentials
+2. Set your IBM watsonx.ai API credentials in new .env file in the backend
-3. Run the backend (`Flask`)
+3. Run the backend (`Flask`)  app.py file
 4. Open the `frontend/index.html` in a browser
 5. Submit symptoms → See live triage → Check the clinical dashboard